TobiasNissen/log4shell-poc/README.md

 Thus, it is not possible to establish a reverse shell with the same easy approach as described above if the vulnerable application is run in a sandbox, where it is only allowed to execute the system calls that it requires to work properly.

 To test this, perform the same steps as described above, but do it in the modified Linux kernel which can be found at: https://github.com/TobiasNissen/linux_kernel_fork.
-See more details on this below After performing step 5, the vulnerable application should now terminate, and no reverse shell should be established.
+See more details on this below.
+After performing step 5, the vulnerable application should now terminate, and no reverse shell should be established.

 ## Running the modified Linux kernel.